 It’s not like the planet Vulcan of Star Trek fame: barren, fiery, and covered in volcanic architecture.
 Instead, the Vulcan County on Earth is quiet, green, flat and covered in silos and the occasional abandoned farmhouse or barn.
 In the midst of all this, is a tiny little town with the same name, recently made famous by it’s connection to the world of Star Trek.

-The drive to Vulcan from Calgary is a relatively easy one — it’s roughly an hour south east (120 km) of the city on well maintained highway with little directional change.
+The drive to Vulcan from Calgary is a relatively easy one — it’s roughly an hour southeast (120 km) of the city on a well-maintained highway with little directional change.
 The Vulcan community, like most rural Albertan communities, has a long and storied homesteader and agricultural history.
 These days, however, most people know of Vulcan for it’s Trekkie Tourism and as the official Star Trek capital of Canada.

 On our journey the question most frequently asked was: Is the town named after the planet?
 It’s a good question, and not knowing Alberta’s history one might think so; however, the town was named by a surveyor in 1915 after the Roman God of Fire.

 The best time to visit Vulcan is in June.
-During the second weekend, the town holds its annual Star Trek Convention, an event which attracts many fans and characters from around the world.
-If you’re a sporty person, Vulcan’s Tinman Triathlon (first weekend in June) is an easy and fun spirited foray into the world of triathlons; and, little ones can even partake in the Tinbit triathlon.
+During the second weekend, the town holds its annual Star Trek Convention, an event that attracts many fans and characters from around the world.
+If you’re a sporty person, Vulcan’s Tinman Triathlon (first weekend in June) is an easy and fun-spirited foray into the world of triathlons; and, little ones can even partake in the Tinbit triathlon.